gordon0907/shadowrocket-configs/README.md

-# shadowrocket-conf
+# shadowrocket-configs
-Shadowrocket configuration and rules for personal use.
+Shadowrocket configurations for personal use.

 ## openai.conf
 Routing rules for enabling OpenAI services (ChatGPT) and Apple Intelligence features from Hong Kong.